pravega/pravega-operator/README.md

 svc/pravega-bookie-headless      ClusterIP   None           <none>        3181/TCP             1m
 svc/pravega-pravega-controller   ClusterIP   10.3.255.239   <none>        10080/TCP,9090/TCP   1m
 ```

-A `PravegaCluster` instance is only accessible WITHIN the cluster (i.e. no outside access is allowed) using the following endpoint in
+**Note:** Once the Bookie changes it's status to *Running*, then the Controller and the Segment store status are set.

-the PravegaClient.
+A `PravegaCluster` instance is only accessible **WITHIN** the cluster (i.e. no outside access is allowed) using the following endpoint in the `PravegaClient`.

 ```
 tcp://<cluster-name>-pravega-controller.<namespace>:9090